Th3T3chn0G1t/Genstone/contributing/CONTRIBUTING.md

 If you find an inconsistency not covered by `clang-format`, feel free to open an issue on the matter

-Modules which are self-referential with includes and linkage should use their local copies of required resources. i.e. `#include "include/foo.h"` and explicit `-Lmymodule/lib -lbar`
+Modules which are self-referential with includes and linkage should use their local copies of required resources. i.e. `#include "include/foo.h"` and explicit `-Lmymodule/lib -lbar`.
+For inter-module operation using `#include <foo.h>` and `-lbar` is fine

 Opt for allowing the caller to allocate nontrivial types and take a pointer to storage. i.e. `void foo(bar_t* storage);` instead of `bar_t foo(void);`

-Opt for using explicit sizes instead of NULL-termination for scalar types.
+Opt for using explicit sizes instead of `NULL`-termination for buffers.

+### Documentation
+Please try to fix documentation warnings as reported, as non-impactful errors occlude important errors down the line

+#### Note
+Doxygen operates the preprocessor as `PLATFORM == LNX`, this means that platform-defined macros and types should be documented under the linux branch

+### Tests

+### Examples

 ## Ettiquette